 Option 3: Copy Protected DVD to DVD on Mac with Command Line

-Another method to copy protected DVD to DVD on Mac from ISO image is using the command line.
-This way applies to any Mac OS X, including macOS Monterey.
-Note that you should make sure the command line is correct to avoid any failure.
-So this method is not suitable for novice or those who don't like technical stuff.
-Then you can copy protected DVD ISO image to blank disc as per the steps below:
+Using the command line is another way to copy protected DVDs to DVD on a Mac from an ISO image.
+This method applies to any Mac OS X, including macOS Ventura.
+Note that you should make sure the command line is correct to avoid any failures.
+So this method is not suitable for novices or those who don't like technical stuff.
+Then you can burn protected DVD ISO image to blank disc as per the steps below:

 - Launch the Terminal utility.

 - Locate the ISO somewhere easy to locate like the desktop or user home folder.